SylvainSalgatHEIG/labveiltech/content/about/index.md

 multilingual: false
 ---

+## Context
+The purpose of this website is to create a space dedicated to digital awareness related to one of my passions, videography.
+This is actually an exercice, as in the real world, I'll be using two main tools to save my precious resources and build my digital awareness : browser bookmarks, linked to my Firefox account, and Youtube bookmarks, where you can actually create folders and order the videos you want to save.

 ## About Me
 **_Sylvain Salgat_** Computer hardware and multimedia computer scientist in the process of updating into an audiovisual producer.
 Swiss Army knife of digital, multidisciplinary and disciplined.
 Spell checker on legs, apprentice editor.